-The instructional program of Paul Mitchell The School Santa Barbara meets or exceeds these requirements:
+The instructional program of Paul Mitchell The School Sherman Oaks meets or exceeds these requirements:

-Subject Theory Instruction Practical Application Milady Theory 160 0 ECHNICAL INSTRUCTION AND PRACTICAL TRAINING IN HAIRDRESSING 1,100 hours hours Hairstyling to include: Hair analysis, shampooing, finger waving, pin curls, comb-outs, thermal straightening, waving, curling with hot combs, hot curling irons, and blow-drying 65 240 Permanent waving and chemical straightening to include: Hair analysis, acid and alkaline permanent waving, and chemical straightening 40 105 Hair coloring and bleaching to include: Semi-permanent, demi-permanent, tinting, bleaching, highlights and lowlights, and dye removers, hair analysis, predisposition and strand test, safety precautions, and formula mixing 60 50 Haircutting to include: Use of scissors, razor (shaper), electrical clippers/trimmers, thinning shears for wet and dry cutting 20 80 TECHNICAL INSTRUCTION IN HEALTH AND SAFETY 200 l nours Laws and regulations to include: The Barbering and Cosmetology Act and the board rules and regulations 20 0 Health and safety considerations to include: Cosmetology chemistry, including the chemical composition and purpose of cosmetic, nail, hair, and skin care preparations; elementary chemical makeup, chemical skin peels, and chemical and physical changes of matter; and hazardous substances, including training in chemicals and health in establishments, protection from hazardous chemicals, and preventing chemical injuries, ergonomics, theory of electricity in cosmetology, bacteriology, communicable diseases including HIV/AIDS, Hepatitis B, and staph, and Material Safety Data Sheets 45 0 Disinfection and sanitation to include: Proper procedures to protect the health and safety of the consumer and the technician; proper disinfection procedures for equipment used in establishments 20 0 Anatomy and physiology to include: Human anatomy, human physiology 15 0 Continued on next page
+Subject Theory Instruction Practical Application Milady Theory 160 0 TECHNICAL INSTRUCTION AND PRACTICAL TRAINING IN HAIR DRESSING 1100 hours Hairstyling to include: Hair analysis, Shampooing, fingerwaving, pincurls, comb outs, thermal straightening, waving, curling with hot combs, hot curling irons, and blowdrying 65 240 Permanent Waving and Chemical Straightening to include: Hair analysis , Acid and Alkaline permanent waving and Chemical Straightening 40 105 Hair Coloring and Bleaching to include: Semi-permanent, demi-permanent, Tinting, bleaching, high and low lights, and dye removers, Hair analysis, predipostion and strand test, safety precautions, and formula mixing 60 50 Hair Cutting to include Use of scissors, razor (shaper), electrical clippers/trimmers, thinning shears for wet and dry cutting 20 80 TECHNICAL INSTRUCTION IN HEALTH AND SAFETY 200 nours Laws and Regulations to include: The Barbering and Cosmetology Act and the Boards Rules and Regulations 20 0 Health and Safety Considerations to include: Cosmetology chemistry including the chemical composition and purpose of cosmetic, nail, hair and skin care preparations.
+Elementary chemical makeup, chemical skin peels and chemical and physical changes of matter.
+Hazardous substances including training in chemicals and health in establishments, protection from hazardous chemicals and preventing chemical injuries, ergonomics, theory of electricity in cosmetology, bacteriology, communicable diseases, including HIV/AIDS, Hepatitis B, and staph and Material Safety Data Sheets.
+45 0 Disinfection and Sanitation to include: Disinfection and sanitation including proper procedures to protect the health and safety of the consumer as well as the technician.
+Proper disinfection procedures for equipment used in establishments.
+20 0 Anatomy and Physiology to include: Human Anatomy, Human Physiology 15 0

-TECHNICAL INSTRUCTION AND PRACTICAL TRAINING ESTHETICS 200 ł nours Manual, electrical, and chemical facials to include: Manual facials including cleansing, scientific manipulations, packs, and masks; electrical facials including the use of electrical modalities, dermal lights, and electrical apparatus for facials and skin care purposes; however, machines capable of producing an electrical current shall not be used to stimulate so as to contract, or for the purpose of contracting, the muscles of the body or face; chemical facials including chemical skin peels, packs, masks, and scrubs Training shall emphasize that only the nonliving, uppermost layers of facial skin, known as the epidermis, may be removed, and only for the purpose of beautification.
+TECHNICAL INSTRUCTION AND PRACTICAL TRAINING ESTHETICS 200 nours Manual, Electrical, and Chemical Facials to include: Manual Facials including cleansing, scientific manipulations, packs, and masks.
+Electrical Facials include the use of electrical modalities, dermal lights and electrical apparatus, for facials and skin care purposes; however, machines capable of producing an electrical current shall not be used to stimulate so as to contract, or for the purpose of contracting, the muscles of the body or face.
+Chemical Facials include chemical skin peels, packs, masks and scrubs.
+Training shall emphasize that only the non-living, uppermost layers of facial skin, known as the epidermis, may be removed, and only for the purpose of beautification.
 All practical operations must be performed in accordance with Section 992 regarding skin peeling.
-25 40 Eyebrow beautification and makeup to include : Eyebrow arching and hair removal, including the use of wax, tweezers, electric or manual, and depilatories for the removal of superfluous hair.
-25 30 TECHNICAL INSTRUCTION AND PRACTICAL TRAINING IN MANICURING AND PEDICURING 100 H nours Manicuring and pedicuring to include: Water and oil manicure, including nail analysis, and hand/foot and arm/ankle massage 10 25 Artificial nails and wraps to include: Artificial nails including acrylic liquid and powder brush-ons, artificial nail tips, and nail wraps and repairs 25 120 nails COMBINED TOTAL 1,600 hours TOTAL HOURS 370 690
+25 40 Eyebrow Beautification and Makeup to include : Eyebrow Arching and Hair Removal, including the use of wax, tweezers, electric or manual, and depilatories for the removal of superfluous hair.
+25 30 TECHNICAL INSTRUCTION AND PRACTICAL TRAINING IN MANICURING AND PEDICURING 100 l nours Manicuring and Pedicuring to include: Water and oil manicure, including nail analysis, and hand/foot and arm/ankle massage.
+10 25 Artificial Nails and Wraps to include: Artificial nails including acrylic: liquid and powder brush-ons, artificial nail tips and nail wraps and repairs 25 120 Nails COMBINED TOTAL 1600 Hours TOTAL HOURS 370 690